codewerft/docker.jekyllinstance/README.md

 A Docker container for continuous deployment of git-hosted Jekyll blogs.
 It automatically pulls, builds and publishes any updates that you push to your blog's Git repository.

 This container is based on Ubuntu 14.04.
-It runs an Nginx server, exposing your Jekyll blog on port 80 and a [Git poller script](https://gist.github.com/cwfl/a874c7c1ea782fc066e7) that checks out and periodically pulls and builds your blog's source code.
+It runs an Nginx server which exposes the latest build your Jekyll blog on port 80 and a [Git poller script](https://gist.github.com/cwfl/a874c7c1ea782fc066e7) that checks out and periodically pulls and builds your blog's sources.

 Install from Docker Registry
 ----------------------------